- What does the exception clause actually do?

 - What does slavery look like today?

-- Slavery is evidenced by inhumane treatment or exploitation of a person, including forced or coerced labor, excessive fees and fines, and additional punishments carried out by guards.
+- Slavery is always about ownership of a person.
+Today, it is evidenced by the state's license to use, abuse, and/or dispose of a person via inhumane treatment or exploitation, forced or coerced labor, excessive fees and fines.
+Additional punishments for in-prison behaviors may be carried out by guards.
 Any and all of these result in a loss of dignity and resources that might be used to forge a different path post-incarceration.
-This results in a cyclic incarceration for longer and longer periods of time.
-As in chattel slavery, there seems to be no escape.
+This results in cyclic incarceration for longer and longer periods of time.
+Community re-entry is fraught with challenges.

 - Work is good for people.
 How can we ensure people in prison will work if there is no way to make them?